"Case studies facilitate our understanding of others. Even more importantly, they assist us in understanding ourselves" -- Alan Neely

 6:30 P.M.
 The calm of the evening in the southern highlands of Papua New Guinea is broken by loud, incessant yells.
 From one end of the Yan village to the other, the air is tense as people wait to hear the reason for the commotion.

-At this point the Emsas have a 24-to-11 lead in the death toll.
+At this point, the Emsas have a 24-to-11 lead in the death toll.
 The Yans are eager to even up the score.
-In spite of twenty years of Christian teaching, it doesn't seem that most of the people are going to consider the war over until every single death has been avenged.
-The missionaries working in the area have tried to remain neutral and have encouraged people to apply Christian principles so that peace can prevail.7:00 P.M.
-The Singing Out becomes louder and more intense.
-On the road near the missionary home Yan villagers hurry to the local meeting ground.
+In spite of twenty years of Christian teaching, it doesn't seem that people are going to consider the war over until every death has been avenged.
+Missionaries working in the area have tried to remain neutral and encouraged people to apply Biblical principles so peace can prevail.

-Suddenly and mysteriously, the Singing Out stops.
+Suddenly, the Singing Out stops.
 The only sounds to be heard are of feet pounding on the road.
 Then, there's only a muted muttering of voices.
 The gathering is apparently complete.

-The missionary is a rookie.
-He has been in Papua New Guinea for just nine months and he's trying to figure out what is happening.
-He stops a hurrying late-comer who tells him that two Emsas had infiltrated a nearby village.
-Now the word is that they are hiding just outside the mission property.
-Their presence spells trouble: death, rape, or burning.
-The Yan villagers are assembling to devise a plan of action.9:00 P.M.
+9:00 P.M.
 The missionary hears a nervous, demanding knock on his door.
 It's the local pastor who is terribly agitated.
-He says one intruder is in hand while the other one has managed to escape into the night.
+He says one intruder has been captured while the other managed to escape into the night.
 The captured man is a friend of the pastor's from their younger days.
-He begs the missionary to go with him and plead with the villagers to deal kindly with his friend.
-Perhaps they can be persuaded to send the man home unharmed.
-If they do that, it might be seen as a peace offering.
-The war might come to an end.
+The pastor begs the missionary to go with him to plead with the villagers to deal kindly with his friend.
+The pastor hopes the villagers can be persuaded to send their captive home unharmed.
+If they do that, it might be seen as a peace offering by the other tribe.
+It might be a step toward ending the seemingly never-ending war.

-In a few moments the missionary hears noises outside.
-Peering out his bedroom window he sees Yan villagers pouring into his front yard.
+In a few moments, the missionary hears noises outside.
+Peering out his bedroom window, he sees Yan villagers pouring into his front yard.
 Lighted torches illuminate two men carrying a lifeless form tied to a pole.

 When the missionary goes outside, a jubilant Yan steps forward to say that the missionary should return the intruder's lifeless body to his home village.
 Stunned at the sight, the missionary is both horrified and grieved.
 The crowd insists that the axe-mangled Emsa deserved his end.